-• Children who are clearly unwell should not attend Abercromby Nursery School.
+Children who are clearly unwell should not attend Abercromby Nursery School.

-When administering prescribed medication we follow a few simple steps to ensure that we use the appropriate measures when dealing with ill children.
+When administering prescribed medication, we follow a few simple steps to ensure that we use the appropriate measures when dealing with ill children.

 - All medication is to be given to the one of the adults in the child's room.
-All medicines given should be prescribed by the child's doctor, dentist, nurse or pharmacist. - The prescribed amount should be printed on the container or packaging. - The medicine should be for the present illness. - Strict attention should be paid to the expiry date and a medication form should be completed by the parent/carer prior to administration. - If a parent/carer has given their child medicine prior to coming to nursery they must inform the Key Staff in the child's room.
-This information should then be recorded on the child's medication record. - If a parent/carer requires the Nursery School to give their child medicine during the day they should inform a Key staff member in the child's room.
-A medication form should be completed and signed by the parent/carer. - Medicines should be kept inside the first aid cupboard, in a locked room with the exception to antibiotics which may need to be stored in the staff fridge. - If a child has unexpected reaction to medication, medical advice must be sought and the parent/carer informed.
-Should the symptoms be of a serious nature or appear to be developing to the extent that staff are concerned, the child should go to hospital immediately.
-All medicines should be administered by a Key staff member in the child's room and witnessed by another staff member.
-The Key staff member should check medicine for child's name, D.O.B, expiry date, medication name before administering and reason for medication. - The Key staff member must complete the relevant parts of the medication form ensuring the witness has also signed. - The parent/carer should be shown the medication form at the end of the day and asked to countersign.
+All medicines given should be prescribed by the child's doctor, dentist, nurse or pharmacist. - The prescribed amount should be printed on the container or packaging. - The medicine should be for the present illness. - Strict attention should be paid to the expiry date and a medication form should be completed by the parent/carer prior to administration. - If a parent/carer has given their child medicine prior to coming to nursery they must inform the staff in the child's room.
+This information should then be recorded on the child's medication record. - If a parent/carer requires the Nursery School to give their child medicine during the day they should inform the staff in the child's room.
+A medication form should be completed and signed by the parent/carer. - Medicines should be kept inside the first aid cupboard, in a locked room with the exception to antibiotics which may need to be stored in the staff fridge.
+The top shelf is kept clear for this purpose. - If a child has unexpected reaction to medication, medical advice must be sought and the parent/carer informed.
+Should the symptoms be of a serious nature or appear to be developing to the extent that staff are concerned, an ambulance should be called and the child should go to hospital immediately.
+All medicines should be administered by a key person in the child's room and witnessed by another staff member.
+The staff member should check medicine for child's name, D.O.B, expiry date, medication name before administering and reason for medication. - The staff member must complete the relevant parts of the medication form, ensuring the witness has also signed. - The parent/carer should be shown the medication form at the end of the day and asked to countersign.

-- If a child has asthma staff, parents, carers must adhere to the guidelines identified in the Asthma Policy. - Creams, lotions etc will be applied only if clearly identified on the child's Confidential records of admission form / application form and parent /carer has filled in consent form and is prescribed by a GP. - Children who are taking medication on a regular basis/in an emergency should have this information clearly defined on their confidential records of admission form/application form.
+- If a child has asthma, inhalers can be kept in school for them and the usual medication consent and administration forms filled in.
+We have a member of staff trained in supporting children with Asthma, Tricia Jockins. - Creams, lotions etc will be applied only if clearly identified on the child's confidential records of admission form / application form and parent /carer has filled in consent form and is prescribed by a GP. - Children who are taking medication on a regular basis/in an emergency should have this information clearly defined on their confidential records of admission form/application form.
 This should be reviewed by the Office/Class team on a regular basis, and documented on the child's confidential records of admission form even if there is no change. - A record will be kept at all times of all medication that is held on the premises for audit and safety purposes.